Wage Calculator

 When is HECS indexation applied?

-HECS-HELP indexation is applied on 1 June each year.
-Indexation applied on 1 June 2025 (closing the 2024-25 year) was 3.2%.
-It is applied to your outstanding balance before your annual tax return repayment is credited.
+HECS-HELP indexation is applied on 1 June each year, to debt that has been unpaid for more than 11 months.
+The most recent rates were 3.2% on 1 June 2025 and 4% on 1 June 2024.
+It is applied before your annual tax return repayment is credited.

 Is there a benefit to paying off HECS early?